purpleclay/gitz/docs/git/tag.md

 }
 ```

-## Providing inline git config :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}
+## Providing git config at execution :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}

-Inline git config can be provided through the `WithTagConfig` option and will only take effect during the execution of a `Tag`.
-This is useful if you do not wish to make a permanent config change.
+You can provide git config through the `WithTagConfig` option to only take effect during the execution of a `Tag`, removing the need to change config permanently.